m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

        });
      </script>

-   - Now the student who spent the most time at tutoring sessions on 09/08/2025 --- Mariana da Silva --- is at the bottom.
+   - The student who spent the most time at tutoring sessions on 09/08/2025 --- Mariana da Silva --- is at the bottom now.
      ![Sorting](./sheets-screenshots/30.png)
    - Under the **Rows** heading,
      change "Order" to "Descending".
-   - Now Mariana da Silva is at the top.
+   - Mariana da Silva is at the top now.
    - The columns are currently arranged so that the class names are in alphabetical order.
    - Under the **Columns** heading,